The Audition (Barry): Plot

-Lindsay (Jessy Hodges) gets Sally (Sarah Goldberg) a meeting for a possible TV series role.
-She is offered the part of an empowering role in the series for a powerful producer, which delights her.
-In the waiting room, Barry (Bill Hader) is approached by one of Lindsay's associates, resulting in him getting an audition for a film directed by Jay Roach.
+Lindsay (Jessy Hodges) gets Sally (Sarah Goldberg) a meeting for a possible TV series lead role with a powerful producer.
+In the waiting room, Barry (Bill Hader) is approached by one of Lindsay's associates, resulting in him getting an audition for a comedy feature film entitled Swim Instructors, directed by Jay Roach.
 Once he tells Sally, she gets upset by the idea that he easily got an audition.

-Sally meets with the producer, Aaron Ryan (David Douglas), for the role.
-Her excitement diminishes once she finds that the TV series just features abused women killing their husbands, deeming it "revenge porn" and passes.
-Her agents get mad at her decision and she storms off, confused if she did the right thing.
-Barry approaches Gene (Henry Winkler) about his role, with Gene finding that he is actually the lead of the film.
-Gene then helps Barry to prepare for his audition, even expressing surprise that he managed to get the audition for a big role.
-While rehearsing their scene, Sally expresses her discomfort about revealing her true story and expressing her frustration with her journey, which seems to surprise Barry.
+Sally meets with the producer, Aaron Ryan (David Douglas), for the role, but passes after she learns that the TV series just features abused women killing their husbands, deeming it "revenge porn".
+Her agents get mad at her decision and she storms off.
+Barry gets help with his audition from Gene (Henry Winkler), who is surprised he got an audition for such a big role.
+Later, while Barry and Sally rehearse the scene, she expresses her discomfort about showing her true story and reveals her frustration with her journey.

-Hank (Anthony Carrigan) and the Chechens are taken away in a bus, per Cristobal's orders.
-After some traveling, the bus stops at a desert and Cristobal's men start pouring gasoline over the bus, with Hank and his men tied to their seats.
-As Hank starts apologizing for his actions, the Chechens free themselves and start a shootout with the Bolivians and Burmese.
-Hank is still tied in his seat just as the bus catches fire, losing consciousness.
-He suddenly wakes up outside the bus, the Chechens having saved him.
-After the Chechens execute the person who betrayed them, they abandon Hank for his actions, choosing to follow Mayrbek.